Peter Foster (airline executive)

 Peter Foster.
 At the Air Astana Academy.

-Peter William Foster OBE (born 16 July 1960) is a British airline executive.
-Since 2005 he has been president and chief executive officer of Air Astana JSC, the flag carrier of the Republic of Kazakhstan.
+Peter William Foster (born 16 July 1960) is a British airline executive.
+He has been president and chief executive officer of Air Astana JSC until 2026.

 Early life and education

 Foster graduated from the University of Cambridge in 1982.
 Immediately after, he joined John Swire and Sons (Hong Kong) Ltd, the parent company of Cathay Pacific Airways, beginning a career in aviation management.